mondeja/simple-icons-website-rs/USAGE.md

 | `modal`         | Show modal to open when load.
 Possible values are `languages` (opens the language selector), `extensions` (open the third party extensions modal) and `icon` (open the details of the first icon, combine with `q` to specify it). | By default no modals are opened.                                                                                                                                                                                | `?modal=icon&q=3m`    |

 [Unicode language identifier]: https://unicode.org/reports/tr35/tr35.html#Unicode_language_identifier

+## `/preview` Preview Generator

+Used to include an image of the icon showing a preview of it in pull requests.